LimeChain/gosemble/docs/docs/contributing/contributing.md

 - **Target the `develop` branch**: All new PRs must target the `develop` branch.
 - **Use our PR template**: Utilize our [PR template](https://github.com/limechain/gosemble/tree/develop/.github/PULL_REQUEST_TEMPLATE.md) to ensure all necessary information is included.
-- **Include updated runtime.wasm**: Our test workflow relies on having an actual version of the [runtime.wasm](https://github.com/limechain/gosemble/tree/develop/build/runtime.wasm) file. you should [build](../development/build.md) the runtime and commit the changes.
+- **Include updated runtime.wasm**: Our test workflow relies on having an actual version of the [runtime.wasm](https://github.com/limechain/gosemble/tree/develop/build/runtime.wasm) file.
+You should [build](../development/build.md) the runtime and commit the changes.
 - **Pass the tests**: Ensure that all tests are passing.
 [Read more](../development/test.md).
 - **Pass the coverage workflow**: Ensure that your PR is passing the [test coverage workflow](https://github.com/limechain/gosemble/tree/develop/.github/workflows/coverage.yml).
 - **Update the docs**: Ensure that all relevant changes are reflected in the docs.